-The successful candidate will hold a PhD degree with a strong background in virology, or alternatively in cell biology and related subjects.
-Experience in cell culture techniques, molecular biology, microscopy and sequence analysis would be desirable.
-The ideal candidate is proficient in virus research, but we do consider committed candidates from outside this field.
+The successful candidate will hold a Master of Science degree in the biosciences with a background in virology, or alternatively in cell biology and related subjects.
+Experience in cell culture techniques, molecular biology, microscopy and/or sequence analysis would be desirable.
+The ideal candidate has already performed virus research, but we do consider committed candidates from outside this field.

 Research projects funded by the Coronavirus Research Network Niedersachsen (COFONI) and by the Volkswagenstiftung, providing an active and collaborative network of researchers

 Opportunities of presenting your science on international meetings